Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Experiments

-Qualitatively, Figure~\ref{fig:hivemind} visualizes the semantic landscape.
-Under standard sampling, Qwen3 and Llama-3.1 occupy disjoint, narrow regions in the semantic space, reflecting their distinct pre-trained biases.
-While high temperature slightly expands these clusters, it fails to alter their fundamental topology.
+Under standard sampling (temp-0.5), Qwen3 and Llama-3.1 occupy disjoint, narrow regions in the semantic space, reflecting their distinct pre-trained biases.
+While high temperature (temp-1) slightly expands these clusters, it fails to alter their fundamental topology.
 In contrast, B-Trans generates a significantly broader distribution, forming distinct clusters that explore diverse reasoning paths.